-In the design, evaluation, and reporting of experimental studies, there is a norm of focusing on the statistical significance of a primary outcome y-in this case, change in average exercise time on a standardized treadmill test.
-In general, the conclusions that follow will be fragile because p-values are extremely noisy unless the underlying effect is huge.
+In the design, evaluation, and reporting of experimental studies, there is a norm of focusing on the statistical significance of a primary outcome - in this case, change in average exercise time on a standardized treadmill test.
+In general, the resulting conclusions will be fragile because p-values are extremely noisy unless the underlying effect is huge.
 An experiment may be designed to have 80% power, but this doesn't eliminate the fragility, as illustrated by our bootstrap re-analysis.
-Power calculations are often conditional on an overestimated effect size (Schulz and Grimes, 2005, Gelman, 2018) and does not address the important question of variation in treatment effects.
+It is also often conditional on an overestimated effect size (Schulz and Grimes, 2005, Gelman, 2018)

+and does not address the important question of variation in treatment effects.
 Examination of the Lancet paper and its reception in the news media suggests that it exhibits a classic case of "significantitis" or "dichotomania" (Greenland, 2017), with frequent repetition of phrases such as "there was no significant difference."
-In line with current thinking (Amrhein, Greenland, and McShane, 2019), we suggest that the phrase used by these authors, "We deemed a p value less than 0.05 to be significant," should be strongly discouraged, rather than actively demanded as is currently the case by many journal editors.
+We suggest that the phrase used by these authors, "We deemed a p value less than 0.05 to be significant," should be strongly discouraged, rather than actively demanded as is currently the case by many journal editors.
 To their credit, the ORBITA authors themselves have recognized these critical issues (see https://twitter.com/ProfDFrancis/status/952008644018753536).